southbridgeio/redmine_wiki_encryptor/README.md

 ## Notes

-Password must be present in configuration file so Redmine could start.
+Password must be present in configuration file so Redmine can start.
 However it's possible to secure the key using the following method:
 ```
 #!/bin/bash
 echo -n "Password: "; read password;